Colonial-Dev/fishtank/README.md

 ### "Why not just use Kubernetes YAML or `compose`?"
 A few reasons:

-1. Separating the information on how to *build* the image from information on how to *run* it is lame, especially for Box's target use case of "bespoke interactive containers."
+1. For Box's target use case of "bespoke interactive containers," separating the information on how to *build* the image from information on how to *run* it is lame.
+    - I am also an avowed [locality of behavior](https://htmx.org/essays/locality-of-behaviour/) enjoyer.
-2. Kubernetes YAML is massively overcomplicated, and the `podman` version of `compose` was somewhat buggy when I tried it.
+2. Kubernetes YAML is massively overcomplicated for what I wanted to do, and the `podman` version of `compose` was somewhat buggy when I tried it.
-3. YAML sucks.
+3. YAML is...
+YAML.

+### "Creating containers (`up`) is extremely slow."

+This seems to be a `podman` issue with the default `overlay` storage driver on BTRFS (and possibly ZFS) systems that causes expensive copies during container creation.
+I followed [this](https://www.jwillikers.com/podman-with-btrfs-and-zfs) guide to switch my storage driver to use BTRFS subvolumes and experienced massive speedups.

 ### "Why Rust?"
 It's my favorite out of the "good for command-line" language pantheon.